TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 It could however be a good idea to upgrade the LTE-M firmware when new versions are released.
 If you intend to use NB-IoT network you must flash the modem firmware, as the factory image of the FiPy modem is configured for LTE-M (Cat M1).
 Detailed instructions on how to update the LTE-M firmware or switch to NB-IoT firmware can be found here: https://docs.pycom.io/tutorials/lte/firmware.html

-We recommend using an SD card in this process, but feel free to follow the method most convenient to you.
+**Note:** We recommend using an SD card in this process, but feel free to follow the method most convenient to you.

 Once you have the right modem firmware on your dev-kit you can start programming.